AztecProtocol/aztec-connect-bridges/README.md

 4. implementation of the Typescript `bridge-data.ts` class that tells a frontend developer how to use your bridge.
 5. an explanation of the flows your bridge supports should be included as `spec.md`,
 6. [NatSpec](https://docs.soliditylang.org/en/develop/natspec-format.html) documentation of all the functions in all the contracts which are to be deployed on mainnet,
-7. a deployment script to deploy the bridge with proper configuration.
+7. a deployment script to deploy the bridge with proper configuration,
+8. Subsidy contract has been integrated (see the [Subsidy integration section](#subsidy-integration) for details).

 Before submitting a PR for a review make sure that the following is true: